nicomanzonelli/topic_model_attacks/README.md

 # Membership Inference Attacks and Privacy in Topic Modeling

-This repository contains the code and resources for "Membership Inference Attacks and Privacy in Topic Modeling."
+This repository contains the code and resources for ["Membership Inference Attacks and Privacy in Topic Modeling"](https://arxiv.org/abs/2403.04451).
 We investigate the effectiveness of membership inference attacks on topic models, and proposes differentially private (DP) vocabulary selection as a pre-processing step for topic modeling.
 The code in this repository allows reproducible results.

 ### Running Attack Simulations